 Drug relapses are extremely common.
-In fact, it is estimated that 40 to 60 percent of people who have received treatment for an addiction will suffer a relapse at some point.
+In fact, it is estimated that 40 to 60 percent of people who have received treatment for addiction will suffer a relapse at some point.
 There are several things that can trigger a relapse.
-Below is a list of some of the reasons many people relapse after being sober for a long time:
+Below is a list of some of the reasons why people relapse after being sober for a long time:

 Old Friends or Places